ddvega/rclone_sync/README.md

 ##### To automatically PULL from your cloud to local folders, run the following:
 `python3 rclone.py [name of cloud remote] pull`

+##### .env file contains a list called `OFF_LIMITS` that contains all of the folders in my cloud that I don't want modified.
+Please update this with your list.